Top Attractions to See in Calaveras County

 www.parks.ca.gov

 Just minutes north of Arnold, Big Trees SP is a must-see if this is your first visit to Calaveras County.
 That’s because Big Trees is home to two groves of giant sequoia trees.
-In other words, you will be able to see many of the world’s largest tree species by volume.
-Of the two groves, the North Grove is the most popular and enables you to see remains of the Discovery Tree.
+In other words, you can see many of the world’s largest tree species by volume.
+Of the two groves, the North Grove is the most popular and enables you to see the remains of the Discovery Tree.
 However, there are other attractions to see in this nearly 6,500-acre state park.
 For instance, you can stop by the visitor center, which houses a bookstore and museum.
 That’s not to mention camping options and many more hiking trails.

 Related: Family Friendly Campsites Across America